Synthetixio/SIPs/content/sccp/sccp-273.md

 - `atomicMaxVolumePerBlock` is the maximum volume, in sUSD, allowed per block.
 - `atomicExchangeFeeRate` is the fee rate paid on exchanges into a specific synth.

+Note that given the recent 1inch contract update, historical 1inch addresses are no longer be operational.

 # Motivation